zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Our scriptwriter always calls them like she sees th em.
 That would be the one, the only, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Thank you for listening.
-Come back and listen to us next time here on ESL Podcast .

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2011 by the  Center for Educational Development.

 # Minor Medical Injuries